Lightboard Best Practices

-- Leave yourself a window.
-Or at least try not to draw horizontal lines through your eyes or mouth.
+- Leave yourself a window between your content, and try not to draw horizontal lines through your face.

-- Don’t erase during the recording if you can avoid it at all.
+- Don’t erase during the recording if you can avoid it.

 - Dry-erase & wet-erase markers squeak.
 To reduce squeak, use fresh markers and don't push so hard against the glass.
 With a light touch, you can mostly avoid squeak.